vincentbernat/jchroot/README.md

 If you seek a complex isolation, you are better off with [lxc][2] which bundles many security mechanisms.

+You may want to use user namespaces to increase the security of the
+chroot:

+    ./jchroot -U -u 0 -g 0 -M "0 $(id -u) 1" -G "0 $(id -g) 1" /path/to/chroot cmd

 Installation & use
 ------------------